jima80525/jima_codes_blog/in_progress/git_python.md

 git clone git@github.com:jima80525/github-playground.git
 ```
 Now you have a complete repository of that project on your local machine.
 This includes all of the commits and all of the branches ever made on it.
 (NOTE: this repo was used by some friends while they were learning Git.
 I copied or 'forked' it from someone else.)

+If you want to play with the other remote commands, you should create a new repo on Github and follow the same steps.
+You are welcome to fork the `github-playground` repo to your account and use that.
+Forking on Github is done by clicking the "fork" button in the UI.

 ### Fetch
 To explain the fetch command clearly, we need to take a step back and talk about how Git manages the relationship between your local repo and a remote repo.
 This next part is background and, while it's not something you'll use on a day-to-day basis, it will make the difference between 'fetch' and 'pull' make more sense.